EvaluationContext/daxlib-docs/_mydocs/contribute/index.md

 3. **Create the DAX functions** in `functions.tmdl`

     a.
-The file `lib/functions.tmdl` contains the source code of the DAX functions in a TMDL createOrReplace command.
+The file `lib/functions.tmdl` contains the source code of the DAX functions in a TMDL `createOrReplace` command.
 For example, in `test.functions` the name is `/packages/t/test.functions/lib/functions.tmdl`

     b.
 The `functions.tmdl` file contains the function definition using the TMDL syntax following the `createOrReplace` statement

     c.
 Include mandatory annotations for each function of the library:

+       ```
-        annotation DAXLIB_PackageId = <name of library>`
+       annotation DAXLIB_PackageId = <name of library>
        annotation DAXLIB_PackageVersion = <version of library>
+       ```

 4. **Create the manifest** in the `manifest.daxlib` file

     a.
 For example, in `test.functions` the name is `/packages/t/test.functions/manifest.daxlib`

     b.
-The `manifest.daxlib` file includes the properties of the package in JSON format.
-See [https://daxlib.org/package/DaxLib.Sample/#code](https://daxlib.org/package/DaxLib.Sample/#code) to get an example
+The `manifest.daxlib` file contains the package properties in JSON format.
+See the [DaxLib.Sample](https://daxlib.org/package/DaxLib.Sample/#code) package for an example and refer to the [JSON schema](https://github.com/sql-bi/daxlib/blob/main/schemas/manifest/1.0.0/manifest.1.0.0.schema.json) for the complete specification of available properties.

 5. **Create a pull request** to publish the library on daxlib.org